 Four favourite hobbies:

 - Art and crafts; anything creative really but especially sewing and creating crafts for kids.
 I keep trying to learn to crochet but I don’t get very far.
+I’d love to make this crochet wall art by Jemma from Thimble and Twig though if I got any good!

 - Reading; I’ve just rediscovered reading again.
 I recently set up an online book club to help encourage me to read more if you fancy joining me!